renerocksai/slides/README.md

 # Slides - Slideshows for Hackers

 This project is both a case study and also marks my first steps in the programming language [Zig](https://ziglang.org), towards creating a simple but powerful [imgui](https://github.com/ocornut/imgui/wiki#about-the-imgui-paradigm) based, OpenGL-rendered slideshow app in Zig.

 **Danger - this is alpha stuff**.
 I have used it to give a few presentations in online meetings though and nobody seemed to have noticed that I hadn't used Powerpoint.

 This app is supposed to be much simpler and quicker to use (for people like me) than my more powerful take on the whole slideshow matter, [Bûllets](https://github.com/renerocksai/bullets), while still being totally functional.
 The reason for increased ease of use and speed is that, with slides, entire slideshows can be expressed in an easy text format, and it can also be used in tandem with an external text editor such as [neovim](https://neovim.io/).

 If you want to play with _slides_ you can download the current release from the [releases section](https://github.com/renerocksai/slides/releases) on GitHub.
 I will release versions as I see fit.

 ![image](https://user-images.githubusercontent.com/30892199/119228360-f9d19700-bb12-11eb-9cc2-f04e7f18e8d9.png)

-## Highlights:
+## Highlights

 - Presentations are created in a simple text format, see below.
   - makes your slides totally GitHub-friendly
 - One single (mostly static) executable - no install required.